scriptcs/scriptcs/README.md

 * Open a cmd prompt as admin
 * Create a directory "c:\scriptcs_hello" and change to it.
 * run "nuget install Microsoft.AspNet.WebApi.SelfHost"
 * create a server.csx with your favorite editor.
-Paste the text below:
+Paste the text below into the file and save.

 ```csharp
 using System;